-Sally Roesch Wagner (left), author of the intersectional anthology The Women’s Suffrage Movement (2019), and Louise Herne, a Mohawk Bear Clan Mother, will discuss the Haudenosaunee (Iroquois) influence on early American feminists by placing the beginning of women’s rights a thousand years ago at the founding of the Iroquois Confederacy in present-day upstate New York.
+Sally Roesch Wagner (left), author of the intersectional anthology The Women’s Suffrage Movement (2019), and Louise Herne, (right) a Bear Clan Matron of the Mohawk Nation and Haudenosaunee Knowledge Guardian, will discuss the Haudenosaunee (Iroquois) influence on early American feminists by placing the beginning of women’s rights a thousand years ago at the founding of the Iroquois Confederacy in present-day upstate New York.
 Women of the Six Nations Iroquois Confederacy possessed decisive political power, control of their bodies, control of their own property, custody of the children they bore, the power to initiate divorce, satisfying work, and a society generally free of rape and domestic violence.
 Wagner and Herne will explore the ways Haudenosaunee women fired the revolutionary vision of early feminists, including Elizabeth Cady Stanton and Matilda Joslyn Gage, by providing them with model of freedom for women at a time when they experienced few rights.
 (Sponsored by the Emily Taylor Center)

 "Women and Leadership"